 • What is entrepreneurship?

-• How do companies function?
+• How do startups function?

 • How do you navigate legal challenges?